Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Released back in 2010, Knockout presented a reactivity concept they called "observables".
 They are described as **"special JavaScript objects that can notify subscribers about changes, and can automatically detect dependencies"** in the [documentation](https://knockoutjs.com/documentation/observables.html).
-The examples might look suprisingly familiar for their age:
+The examples might look surprisingly familiar for their age:

 ```js
 function AppViewModel() {